russellmccloy/russellmccloy.github.io/_posts/2020-08-24-terraform-13-an-initial-look.markdown

   on modules/resource_group/variables.tf line 1:
    1: variable "resource_group_name" {

-Hey, we have naming standards around here.
+Hey, we have naming standards around here!
 Please prefix your resource group name with:  "rg-".

 This was checked by the validation rule at